How to Avoid Injury with Massage

 Leave the Pain in the Gym, Where it Belongs

 This week the deadlifts have been living up to their name.
 I’ve been doing my stretches, getting all limber, but my muscles afterwards… well… they might not be dead but they certainly felt that way.
 My legs were screaming for forgiveness.
 Stupidly, I timed my reentry into fitness badly.
 Enter the masseuse and a much needed deep tissue massage!
-Not for me as we were fully booked at the Spa!
-Hey ho, always a lesson learned.
+Hot of the Bodhi Tree Spa press is that we have just introduced Hot Lava Shell Massage to the Spa.
+It’s seriously bl&*^y good!
+The heat from the shell helps the therapist go about 10 X deeper to really get to the root of the problem.
+Now for the best bit, without 10 X the pain.
+Result!

 The key part of fitness, for me, is bouncing back.
 You go hard, you get sore, and then you’re back, bright and early, to carry it on tomorrow.
 It’s relaxing (although maybe not in the way you might expect) and it is the only way to stop those nagging aches, pains and build up of lactic acid.
 Massage is key to the avoidance of injuries in the gym or whatever sport you partake in.